orchidsoftware/orchid.software/docs/en/docs/index.md

 > This documentation is intended for users familiar with the Laravel.
 If you are new to Laravel, it is recommended that you first read through the [framework documentation](https://laravel.com/docs/) before starting using Orchid.

-## What Orchid Is Not

-It is important to note that while Laravel Orchid is a powerful tool for developers, it is not a "turnkey" solution.
-It is not intended for those with little or no programming experience, as it requires a strong understanding of programming concepts and the ability to work comfortably with complex systems.

 ## Looking for Something Simpler?

 If you're searching for a more straightforward solution for creating simple applications with minimal coding, Laravel Orchid's **CRUD** feature may be a good fit for you.
 It offers a straightforward syntax that allows for easy creation of basic applications.
 To get started, take a look at the [CRUD section](https://orchid.software/en/docs/packages/crud/#introduction) of the documentation.

-## Migrating to Laravel Orchid
+## Migrating to Orchid

 If you currently have an admin panel based on `Blade` templates, you do not need to entirely rewrite your application in order to use Laravel Orchid.
 Instead, you can gradually transition to using Orchid by [connecting old controllers](https://orchid.software/en/docs/controllers) and integrating Orchid's features into your existing application.
 This way, you can take advantage of Orchid's powerful features without having to completely overhaul your existing codebase.

+## What Orchid Is Not

+It's crucial to understand that Orchid is a powerful tool for developers but not a "turnkey" solution.
+This means that it's not suitable for individuals with little or no programming experience and demands a strong grasp of programming concepts to work comfortably with complex systems.

+Furthermore, it's important to recognize that not all developers may be open to using a new platform, and forcing it could lead to resistance or even sabotage.
+If you face resistance from your development team, it's essential to have an open and honest conversation to address their concerns as best as possible.
+Seeking advice from an experienced professional could also be helpful in finding a mutually agreeable solution that works for everyone involved.

-## What Sets Laravel Orchid Apart from Other Packages?
+## What Sets Orchid Apart from Other Packages?

 The Laravel ecosystem offers a variety of admin panels, such as Nova, Voyager, BackPack, and QuickAdminPanel, that aim to simplify the process of working with CRUD applications.
 However, Laravel Orchid stands out by offering a different approach to streamlining the development process.